Own-Data-Privateer/hoardy-web/README.md

     - The [dumb archiving server](./dumb_server/) that simply dumps everything it gets to disk one file per HTTP request+response.
 - Recommended:
     - [A patch for Firefox](./firefox/) to allow the above extension to properly collect request POST data.
 This is not required, but could be useful if you want to archive POST requests properly.
+      See "Quirks and Bugs" section of extension's ["Help" page](./extension/page/help.org) for more info.
 - WIP:
     - A tool to display, search, manipulate, and deduplicate archive files.
     - A set of tools to convert mitmproxy, WARC, HAR, and PCAP files into the internal format used by `pwebarc` and from the internal format to at least WARC.